Negative-light/PUBLIC_VUALT/GABC SS-Back to the Beginning.md

 ### Satan's Position

-Satan was at one point an angle and fell from heaven this is accounted for in [[30-Spiritual/BIBLE_CSB_MD/Ezekiel/Ezek 28|Ezek 28]].
+Satan was at one point an angel and fell from heaven this is accounted for in [[30-Spiritual/BIBLE_CSB_MD/Ezekiel/Ezek 28|Ezek 28]].
 **NOTE**: That this chapter appears too discus a human king of [[📌Tyre]], but starts too discus the nature or exalted position of Satan starting in verse 12.

-Based on this passage it is believed that Satan was the "worship pastor" of heaven, literally leading the chior of angles that were called to bring glroy too God continuously
+Based on this passage it is believed that Satan was the "worship pastor" of heaven, literally leading the choir of angles that were called to bring glory too God continuously
 ### Satan's Fall

 [[30-Spiritual/BIBLE_CSB_MD/Isaiah/Isa 14#12|Isa 14:12-15]] describes a angle who came before and desired too position himself *above* [[God]] this is the passage known as the fall of Satan.
 In Satans fall he also convinced ~1/3 of all the angles [[30-Spiritual/BIBLE_CSB_MD/Revelation/Rev 12#14|Rev 12:14]].